rezarex/farmer/README.md

 # farmer
-a FartAPI, React and Mongodb to do app
+a FastAPI, React and Mongodb to do app